ranibb/Angular-Forms/template-driven-forms/README.md

 The next step is to bind to the ngSubmit event which gets emitted when the submit button is clicked.
 We will assign a handler to it called onSubmit which we define in the AppComponent class.

 To be able to send the data to a server, we need to make use of a service.
 So let's create a new service using the CLI: `ng g s enrollment` and implement it.

+It is advisable to disable or hide the submit button once it has been clicked.
+That because, it might cause serious problems when making payments or checking out on ecommerce sites for example.
+In our example, we are going to simply hide the entire form after submitting.
+This gives an appearance of the form being submitted as well.